14 tips to help anglers share the space

 Did you know you can use our toilets too?
 They’re not just for boaters, they are for angling customers too.
-All you need is to purchase a standard key from our online shop.
+All you need to do is purchase a standard key from our online shop.
 Sadly, we simply don’t have the cash to provide these sorts of facilities everywhere.
-If you really must ‘go’, then exercise sensible discretion appropriate to your location.
+If you really must ‘go’, then use sensible discretion appropriate to your location.

-Talking of staying tidy – please remember to take home all your rubbish, old hooks, broken lines, bread etc to leave the towpath as you would want to find it next time.
-Do not disgard unwanted squatts, pinkies, maggots etc on the towpath.
-Either take them home and store them for your next session or throw them into the water
+Talking of staying tidy, please remember to take home all your rubbish, old hooks, broken lines and bait.
+Leave the towpath as you would want to find it next time.
+Do not disgard unwanted squatts, pinkies and maggots on the towpath.
+Either take them home and store them for your next session or throw them into the water.

 Last date edited: 15 December 2020